Efficient measure of information backflow with a quasistochastic process: Majorization of quasiprobability distributions

-{\it Majorization theory for quasiprobability distributions}---To derive the main results of this paper, we shall make use of the observations made in \cite{koukoulekidis2022constraints}.
-There, the authors extended the theory of majorization for quasiprobabilities and shown that certain family of entropries are well-defined and meaningful even for quasiprobabilities.
-Of particular interest, Theorem 9 of \cite{koukoulekidis2022constraints} states that: \begin{quote} {\it If $\alpha = \frac{2a}{2b-1}$ for positive integers $a,b$ with $a\geq b$, then $H_\alpha(\mathbf{q})$ is well-defined on the set of quasi-distributions, and if $\mathbf{q} \succ \mathbf{q}'$ for two quasi-distributions $\mathbf{q},\mathbf{q}'$ then $H_\alpha(\mathbf{q}) \leq H_\alpha(\mathbf{q}')$. } \end{quote} Here, $H_\alpha(\mathbf{q})$ is the Renyi-$\alpha$ entropy \cite{renyi1961measures} defined as
+To derive the main results of this paper, we make use of the observations made in \cite{koukoulekidis2022constraints}.
+There the authors extended the theory of majorization for quasiprobabilities and showed that a certain family of entropies is well defined and meaningful even for quasiprobabilities.
+Of particular interest, Theorem 9 of \cite{koukoulekidis2022constraints} states the following: ``If $\alpha = \frac{2a}{2b-1}$ for positive integers $a,b$ with $a\geq b$, then $H_\alpha(\mathbf{q})$ is well defined on the set of quasidistributions, and if $\mathbf{q} \succ \mathbf{q}'$ for two quasidistributions $\mathbf{q},\mathbf{q}'$ then $H_\alpha(\mathbf{q}) \leq H_\alpha(\mathbf{q}')$."
+Here $H_\alpha(\mathbf{q})$ is the R{\'e}nyi-$\alpha$ entropy \cite{renyi1961measures} defined as

 and $\mathbf{q} \succ \mathbf{q}'$ denotes that $\mathbf{q}$ majorizes $\mathbf{q}'$ in the preorder sense such that there exists a bistochastic map $A$ that satisfies the relation $A\mathbf{q} = \mathbf{q}'$.